 Benign Prostatic Hyperplasia

 Benign prostatic hyperplasia (BPH) is the most common benign neoplasm of men.
-The stromal and, to a lesser degree, epithelial cells of the prostate become hyperplastic, causing the prostate to enlarge.
-The prevalence of BPH increases with age, rising from about 8% in the third decade of life to greater than 90% in the ninth decade.
+The stromal and, to a lesser degree, epithelial cells of the prostatic transition zone become hyperplastic, causing the prostate to enlarge.
+While this zone grows throughout life, the prevalence of BPH increases with age, rising from about 8% in the third decade of life to greater than 90% in the ninth decade.
 The etiology is multifactorial and not well understood.
 Family history, age, and hormone concentrations appear to play a role in BPH development.
-Testosterone and dihydrotestosterone, while necessary for BPH to occur, are not alone adequate to cause the condition.
+Obesity has also been linked to increased risk of BPH and lower urinary tract symptoms.
+Testosterone and dihydrotestosterone, while necessary for BPH to occur, are not the sole causes of the condition.
 The role of estrogen in BPH remains unclear.
+Other contributing factors include inflammation and diet.
 Symptoms are related to obstruction of the urethra and include hesitancy, reduced urine flow rate, dribbling, urgency, frequency, and nocturia.

 The following factors are associated with increased risk of BPH: